npcole/npyscreen/docs/source/application-objects.rst

 .. py:method:: NPSAppManaged.while_waiting

 	Applications can also have a *while_waiting* method.
 You can define and override this at will, and it will be called while the application is waiting for user input (see the while_waiting method on forms).
-The

 .. py:method:: NPSAppManaged._internal_while_waiting